jauderho/bl3auto/README.md

 # FORK

 This was forked from matt1484's repo as it appears to be no longer maintained.
 Since VIP is discontinued, all VIP code has been removed.
-This will only redeem Shift codes going forward.
+This will only redeem SHiFT codes going forward.

-# BL3 Auto Shift
+# BL3 Auto SHiFT

-Cross platform Go app for automatically redeeming Shift codes for Borderlands 3.
+Cross platform Go app for automatically redeeming SHiFT codes for Borderlands 3.

 ## Getting Started

-1. Make a Shift account at https://borderlands.com/
+1. Make a SHiFT account at https://borderlands.com/
 2. Download program from above link
 3. Unzip the folder
 4. Run it, you will be prompted for username and password